Bitcoin Halving Countdown 2024 - Everything You Need to Know

 Bitcoin's Proof of Work (PoW) consensus mechanism requires miners to solve complex mathematical problems, using significant computational power, to add a new block to the blockchain, for which they are rewarded with a portion of the mined Bitcoins.
 This process, while energy-intensive, secures the network and ensures the validity of transactions.

 On the other hand, Ethereum transitioned to a Proof of Stake (PoS) consensus in September 2022 as part of the Ethereum 2.0 upgrade.
-The former PoW blockchain now uses chosen validators to create a new block based on the amount of Ethereum they hold and are willing to 'stake' as collateral, is less energy-intensive, and still maintains network security and integrity.
+The former PoW blockchain now uses chosen validators to create a new block based on the amount of Ethereum they hold and are willing to 'stake' as collateral.
+This change marks a significant shift towards a more energy-efficient method of maintaining network integrity and security.

 When Is the Next Bitcoin Halving?

 Bitcoin halvings occur approximately every four years or after every 210,000 blocks.
-The 4th halving, expected in April 2024, will reduce the block reward from 6.25 BTC to 3.125 BTC at a block height of 840,000, marking another milestone in Bitcoin's economic model.
+The next, or 4th, Bitcoin halving is eagerly anticipated to occur on April 22, 2024, at 13:57:26 UTC.
+This event will mark a significant milestone in Bitcoin's economic model by reducing the block reward from 6.25 BTC to 3.125 BTC at a block height of 840,000.

 Halving Event